Here are some of the things you might be wondering.

 If you have a day of the week or specific time that's best for you, please ask - we'll see what we can work out.

 Can you do parties or events?

-I sure can.
-Send me a message and let me know what you have in mind.
+Ordinarily no. I’m just so busy with all the babies it’s no longer something I prioritise.
+Send me a message though if you like, and let me know what you have in mind.

 I'm not in Geelong or Melbourne.
 Do you travel at all?

 Yes, probably.
 I have two adorable little dependents, so I'd need some notice to get everything in order.

 There will be an additional fee to cover travel expenses and this will vary, depending on where you are and what you require.